rockroman/CI_PP1_SO/README.md

  3. Camps section(carousel feature with 3 different camps that company offers )
  4. Gallery section(Images capturing the moments from lessons and surfing )
  5. About us section(More information about company)
- 6. Contact us section(Information how to get in touch with company ,contact form and google map of the location.)
+ 6. Contact us section(Information on how to get in touch with company ,contact form and google map of the location.)

 ## Technologies Used